GoogleChromeLabs/MiniMobileDeviceLab/README.md

 Then add a dependency on the [Google Play Services](http://developer.android.com/google/play-services/setup.html).
 This will give support for Google Cloud Messaging and Google Plus Sign In.

-Now you've got yourself a working build :)
+To install and run on an Android device to have yourself a working build :)

+`cordova run android`

 <p align="center">
   <img src="http://i.imgur.com/xxF0ovI.png" alt="Device Lab App"/>